practicalli/clojure-web-services/projects/leiningen/todo-app/create-a-webserver-with-ring/add-ring-dependency.md

 # Add Ring Dependency
-Add the ring library as a depencency of the todo-list project.
+Add the ring library as a dependency of the todo-list project.

 > #### Note::Add ring dependency
 > Edit the `project.clj` file and add **[ring "1.8.0"]** to the `:dependencies` section, after the Clojure library dependency.